DEPARTMENT OF COMPUTER SCIENCE

 169 Introduction to Optimization (4).
 A broad introduction to optimization.
 Unconstrained and constrained optimization.
 Equality and inequality constraints.
 Linear and integer programming.
 Stochastic dynamic programming.
 Prerequisites: Mathematics 2D, Mathematics 3A or 6G, Statistics 67.
 Concurrent with CS 268.

 171 Introduction to Artificial Intelligence (4).
 Different means of representing knowledge and uses of representations in heuristic problem solving.
 Representations considered include predicate logic, semantic nets, procedural representations, natural language grammars, and search trees.
-Prerequisites: ICS 23; Mathematics 2A-B and Statistics 67.
+Corequisite: Statistics 67.
+Prerequisites: ICS 23/CSE23 or ICS 46/CSE46; Mathematics 2A-B.

 174 Bioinformatics (4).
 Introduces fundamental problems in biology that lend themselves to computational approaches.
 The lectures present the necessary biological background to understand the importance of the problem and the data available for algorithmic analysis.
-Prerequisites: ICS 21/CSE21, ICS 22/CSE22, and ICS 23/CSE23; CS 171 with a grade of C or better.
+Prerequisite: CS 171 with a grade of C or better.

 175 Project in Artificial Intelligence (4).
 Construction of a working artificial intelligence system.
 Evaluation of capabilities of the system including impact of knowledge representation.
 Prerequisite: CS 171.

 177 Applications of Probability in Computer Science (4).
 Application of probability to real-world problems in computer science.
 Typical topics include analysis of algorithms and graphs, probabilistic language models, network traffic modeling, data compression, and reliability modeling.
-Prerequisites: Mathematics 2A-B and Statistics 67; ICS 6B; ICS 6D; and either Mathematics 6G or 3A.
+Prerequisites: Mathematics 2A-B and Statistics 67; ICS 6B; ICS 6D; and either Mathematics 6G or 3A or ICS 6N.

 178 Machine Learning and Data Mining (4).
 Introduction to principles of machine learning and data mining applied to real-world datasets.
 Typical applications include spam filtering, object recognition, and credit scoring.
-Prerequisites: ICS 6B, ICS 6D, Mathematics 6G or 3A, Mathematics 2A-B, and Statistics 67.
+Prerequisites: ICS 6B; ICS 6D; Mathematics 6G or 3A or ICS 6N; Mathematics 2A-B and Statistics 67.

 179 Algorithms for Probabilistic and Deterministic Graphical Models (4).
 Graphical model techniques dealing with probabilistic and deterministic knowledge representations.
 Focuses on graphical models, such as constraint networks, Bayesian networks, and Markov networks that have become a central paradigm for knowledge representation and reasoning in artificial intelligence and general computer science.
-Prerequisites: ICS 23/CSE23; Mathematics 2A-B and Statistics 67.
+Prerequisites: ICS 23/CSE23 or ICS 46/CSE46 with a grade of C or better; Mathematics 2A-B and Statistics 67.

 183 Introduction to Computational Biology (4).
 The use of theories and methods based on computer science, mathematics, and physics in molecular biology and biochemistry.
 Basics in biomolecular modeling.
 Analysis of sequence and structural data of biomolecules.
 Analysis of biomolecular functions.
 Prerequisite: Mathematics 2D or 2J or Statistics 7 or 8.
 Same as Biological Sciences M123.
 Concurrent with Molecular Biology and Biochemistry 223.